JonathanLorimer/templates/README.md

 An opinionated collection of flakes starter projects for different languages.
 Some flexibility is provided via a terminal ui.

-To run the terminal based project picker just run:
+You can run the terminal based project picker like so:

 ```bash
 nix run github:JonathanLorimer/templates